Diverticulitis - Quick Consult

 Definition

-Diverticulitis is a common digestive disease particularly found in the large intestine.
+Diverticulitis is a common digestive disease, particularly found in the large intestine.
 Diverticulitis develops from diverticulosis, which involves the formation of pouches (diverticula) on the outside of the colon.
-Diverticulitis results if one of these diverticula becomes inflamed, occurring in 4% of patients with diverticulosis.
+Diverticulitis results if one of these diverticula becomes inflamed, which occurs in 4% of patients with diverticulosis.

 Back To Top